jsoysouvanh/Refureku/README.md

 - Linux 18.04 | GCC 8.4.0, GCC 9.3.0, GCC 10.1.0

 ## Planned features
-- Property system rework to make it more flexible and easier to extend

 ## Known issues
 - Can't reflect a variable / field / function / method using incomplete (forward declared) types